1 Company Overview

 3 Use of estimates

 The preparation of financial statements in conformity with GAAP requires judgements, estimates and assumptions to be made that affect the reported amount of assets and liabilities, disclosures of contingent liabilities on the date of financial statements and the reported amount of revenues & expenses during the reporting period.
-Difference between the actual results and estimated are recognised in the period in which the results are known/ materialized.
+Difference between die actual results and estimated are recognised in the period in which die results are known/ materialized.

 4 Revenue Recognition

-i) Revenue from sale of goods is recognised when all the significant risks and rewards of ownership of the goods have been passed to the buyer and no significant uncertainty exists regarding the amount of consideration that will be derived from the sale of goods.
+Revenue is recognised to die extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured, regardless of when the payment is being made.
+Revenue is measured at the fair value of the consideration received or receivable net of discounts, returns and rebates taking into account contractually defined terms and excluding taxes or duties collected on behalf of the government, i) Revenue from sale of goods is recognised when all the significant risks and rewards of ownership of the goods have been passed to the buyer and no significant uncertainty exists regarding the amount of consideration that will be derived from the sale of goods.
 Sales are recorded net of returns and trade discount.
 The Company collects GST on behalf of the Government and, therefore, these are excluded from revenue.

-ii) Interest income is recognized on time proportion basis taking into account the amount outstanding and the rate applicable.
+iii) Interest income is recognized on time proportion basis taking into account the amount outstanding and the rate applicable.

 5 Investment

 Investments, which are readily realisable and intended to be held for not more than one year from the date on which such investments are made, are classified as current investments.
 All other investments are long term investments and classified as non current Investments.
 On initial recognition, all investments are measured at cost.
 The cost comprises purchase price and directly attributable acquisition charges such as brokerage, fees and duties.Current investments are carried at lower of cost and fair value determined on an individual investment basis.
 Long-term investments are carried at cost.
 However, provision for diminution in value is made to recognise a decline other than temporary in the value of the long term investments, if any.
-On disposal of an investment, the difference between its carrying amount and net disposal proceeds is charged or credited to the statement of profit and loss.
+On disposal of an investment, the difference between its carrying amount and net disposal proceeds is charged or credited to tlie statement of profit and loss.

-6 Property, Plant & Equipments (i) Tangible Assets
+6 Property, Plant & Equipments

 Property, Plant and Equipment are stated at actual cost less accumulated depreciation.
 Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use.